Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Introduction

 \section{Introduction}

-The regression discontinuity design is a popular empirical strategy for estimating causal treatment effects from observational data.
-In sharp (SRD) designs units receive a treatment if and only if a running variable falls above a known cutoff value, whereas in fuzzy (FRD) designs the treatment probability jumps at the threshold, but generally not from zero to one.
-Methods for estimation and inference based on local linear regression are widely used in empirical research for both kinds of designs, and their theoretical properties have been studied extensively; see \citet{imbens2008regression} or \citet{lee2010regression} for surveys, and \citet{cattaneo_idrobo_titiunik_2020} for a textbook treatment.
+Regression discontinuity designs can deliver credible identification of treatment effects from observational data in settings where the probability of receiving the treatment changes discontinuously with a running variable at some known threshold value.
+Such designs are called sharp (SRD) if the probability changes from zero to one, and fuzzy (FRD) otherwise.
+With both types of designs, methods based on local linear regression are widely used in empirical practice for estimation and inference \citep[e.g.][]{hahn2001identification}.